 Not everyone needs all the data.
 It actually makes sense to decouple sales from other operations such as creating new retail stores for a specific retail chain.
 This process is driven by an operations specialist who does not necessarily need insight into invoicing and the distribution of goods.
 The operations specialist needs to set up a framework of location and finance master data for which the ERP does not provide the best tools.

-What you need to achieve a high data quality and the business benefits of a 360° vendor view is a single, centralized master data management (MDM) solution that can gather vendor data from multiple sources and data pools and create trusted data.
+What you need to achieve a high data quality and the business benefits of a 360° vendor view is a single, centralized MDM solution that can gather vendor data from multiple sources and data pools and create trusted data.

 You also need a proper data governance strategy that includes monitoring, controlling and maintaining master data.